New Club Grants Policy

-New Grants Policy Passed by Club Board at February Meeting
+New Grants Policy Passed by Club Board

-GRANTS POLICY The Grants Committee will award grants annually as follows:
+The Grants Committee will award grants annually as follows:

 1. one large grant for half of the budgeted amount per year